Eligibility & Identification

 What Happens Next?

-After Child Find receives your referral, a team member will call you back as soon as possible (within 25 school days) to discuss your concerns.
+After Child Find receives your written referral, a team member will call you back as soon as possible and hold a meeting within 25 school days to discuss your concerns.

 Infants and Toddlers

 Child Find referrals for children ages 0-3 years will be referred to the Infant Toddler Network at 509.324.1651.
 You may also call this number directly.